2012 Hawaiian Islands Invitational

-The 2012 Hawaiian Islands Invitational was an inter-confederation association football tournament contested in February at Aloha Stadium, Hawaii between 4 different clubs from the United States, Japan, South Korea, and Australia.
+The 2012 Hawaiian Islands Invitational was an inter-confederation association football tournament contested in February 2012 in the state of Hawaii, United States, between 4 different clubs from the United States, Japan, South Korea and Australia.
 It is considered to be the successor to the now-defunct Pan-Pacific Championship.

 Teams

 The 4 teams accepted the invitation and contested the tournament were: